- Introduction

 -

 Database Name: The name of the Destination database to which the data is loaded.
-This can be the database that you created in Step 3 above.
+This can be the database that you created in the Create a database in your SQL Server section.
 The login user must have permission to access this database.

 -

 Schema Name (Optional): The name of the Destination database schema.
-This can be the database schema that you created in Step 3 above.
+This can be the database schema that you created in the Create a schema in your database (Optional) section.
 Default value: dbo

 -